spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 pip3 install schematics
 ```

-Here, schematics can refer to any Python package or library, such as tornado for backend development or NumPy for scientific computing.
+Here, `schematics` can refer to any Python package, such as tornado for backend development or NumPy for scientific computing.

 ## Step 4 - Install Additional Tools

-There are a few more packages and development tools to install to ensure that we have a robust set-up for our StarCraft: Brood War bots programming environment:
+There are a few more packages and development tools to install to ensure that we have a robust set-up for our StarCraft: Brood War Python TorchCraft bots programming environment:

 ```
 apt -y install --install-recommends git apt-transport-https\